DavisPL/cargo-sherlock/README.md

   This flag ensures that the latest data is used for analysis.

-  Note: This flag updates information by scraping RustSec and retrieving side effects using cargo-scan for all RustSec crates. **Running this can take up to 2 hours.**
+  Note: This flag updates information by scraping RustSec and retrieving side effects using cargo-scan for all RustSec crates.
+Depending upon the internet connection and processing power, it can take a fair amount of time.

 - `-h`: Displays a help message.